subueric/subueric.github.io/index.md

-## HEY!!
-WELCOME to My ASSIGNMENT!!
+##  My ASSIGNMENT!!

-The Assignment were given to claer the basic concepts of Solid Mechanics, Covered in Bacholar's Of Technology.
+The Assignment were given to clearr the basic concepts of Solid Mechanics, Covered during B.tech

 ### ASSIGNMENT I
 #### Q1.
 Define Solid Mechanics.